boris-dimitrov/dedup/README.md

 # usage

-Each application requires truly careful review and manual adjustments to the code to minimize the possiblity of harming important files.
+Each application requires truly careful review and manual adjustments to `dedup.py` code to minimize the possiblity of harming important files.
+Use at your own risk.

-Read dedup.py for further usage information.